-Just as you thought you had your bridesmaids outfits under control, someone slips the B-ZILLA word, that dreaded cliché assuming you have turned into a to-be-wed version of Godzilla.
+Just as you thought you had your escort cards under control, someone slips the B-ZILLA word, that unflattering cliché suggesting you have turned into an engaged version of Godzilla.

-Maybe you genuinely acted freakish, or they simply didn’t recognize what you are going through.
-It is easy to label when you display uncharacteristic manners, but they may not have understood what is happening to you, why, and that you possibly even couldn’t help it!
+It may be easy to label when someone who behaves uncharacteristically, but they may not have understood what is happening to you, why, and that you possibly even couldn’t help it!
+Maybe you genuinely acted freakish, OR they simply didn’t recognize what you are going through.

-During your engagement, it is normal – and even to be expected – that you will only have weddings in your mind, and occasionally forget to talk with your friends about other things, such as how they are, before launching into a monologue about your seating plan.
+During your engagement, it is normal – and even to be expected – that you will only have weddings in your mind, and occasionally forget to talk with your friends about other things other than your wedding.

-It is not unusual to fret about planning worries such as what department stores wedding registry to choose, or whether to book your honeymoon to the Bahamas or Mauritius.
+It is not unusual to fret about planning worries.
 It is normal and completely OK – so please demand that people cut you some slack!
 Your wedding is a pretty huge thing, right?

 At this level, it is unfair to label someone a monster – it’s hard mental work and consuming to make all those decisions.
 Your friends should be there to give you a hand, not criticize.

 Getting married is an amazing life experience, so should being a Bride be, and this precious excitement needs to be treated in a delicate and compassionate way.
 It is a thrilling and rare time, and you are entitled to bask in the Bridal delight as much as you like.

 As a woman, it upsets me when other women and Brides are being mocked or disrespected undeservingly.
 Bride is a human under new immense pressure in a foreign situation.
 It is inevitable to become insecure, prone to stress, and loose your marbles.